Skip to main content

 Teaching and learning

-The BSc Digital Technology Solutions (Data Analyst) programme combines academic study work experience with PwC in a block release delivery model.
+This programme combines academic study and work experience at PwC, in a block-release delivery model.

-Throughout your journey, you’ll be supported by a team of dedicated staff from both the School and employer who will help you, and coach you, to develop the knowledge skills and behaviours.
+Throughout your journey, you’ll be supported by a team of dedicated staff from both the University and PwC, who will coach you to develop the knowledge, skills and behaviours required to succeed in your apprenticeship.

 Assessment

-Assessment typically includes a combination of examination and coursework.
+Assessment typically includes a combination of exams and coursework.
 There are practical assignments for laboratory-based modules, and exercise sheets or written assignments for more theoretical modules.

 The End Point Assessment

-The End Point Assessment module is a 12-hour per semester module where students are given the necessary training on to sit their End Point Assessment reflecting on the Knowledge Skills and Behaviours (KSB’s) that should be addressed during their apprenticeship.
+The End Point Assessment (EPA) module is a 12-hour per semester module where students will reflect on the knowledge, skills and behaviours (KSB’s) that should be displayed during their apprenticeship.
+This will train them to sit their End Point Assessment, taken at the final stage of their apprenticeship.

 Resources and facilities

-You will be taught at the new London City Institute of Technology.
+You will be taught at the London City Institute of Technology, a partnership between Queen Mary and Newham College, based near Canning Town station.

 Entry requirements